tirsgaard/AlphaGo_Zero_implementation/README.md

 The file main_file.py is the master function calling the self-play, training, and evaluation functions.
 This takes ages to run, so we also have some tester functions, to run or test the different implementations.

-You can play against the best model in the notebook "play_against_newest_model.ipynb".
+We recommend playing against the best model in the notebook "play_against_newest_model.ipynb".

 Some hyperparameters has to be changed depending on the computer running it such as number of threads.
 It takes ~24h to complete 2,000 self-play games using a AMD threadripper 1950x processer and a Titan V GPU.